Jeff Walker Executive Administrator

 John Dupnik joined the TWDB in February 2018 as the Deputy Executive Administrator of the Office of Water Science and Conservation.
 Dupnik previously served as the general manager of the Barton Springs/Edwards Aquifer Conservation District, where he was employed since 2005.
 He also has eight years of experience in state government, including tenure with the Texas Commission on Environmental Quality and the Texas Department of Licensing and Regulation.
 Dupnik holds a bachelor's degree in environmental studies from Texas State University and a master's degree from the Jackson School of Geosciences at the University of Texas at Austin, where his research and thesis focused on Texas groundwater management.
 He is a Texas licensed professional geoscientist.

 Edna Jackson Deputy Executive Administrator, Operations and Administration

-Edna Jackson joined the TWDB in June 2014 and currently oversees support services, contract administration, human resources, central records, and information technology business areas.
+Edna Jackson joined the TWDB in June 2014 and currently oversees the Support Services, Human Resources, Central Records, and Information Technology business areas.
 She previously served the Office of the Governor for over 12 years, with 10 years as director of Human Resources.
 She is a current member of the Society for Human Resource Management and formerly served on the State Agency Council and Data Center Services Business Executive Leadership Committee.
 She holds Senior Professional in Human Resources and SHRM Senior Certified Professional certifications.
-Jackson received her bachelor's degree from The University of Texas at Austin and master of business administration from St. Edward's University.
+Jackson received her bachelor's degree from the University of Texas at Austin and master of business administration from St. Edward's University.

 Rebecca Trevino Chief Financial Officer